glouwa/d3-hypertree/readme.md

 The prebuild bundle declares the global variable `hyt`, so a import as in the usage example below is not necessary.
-You can find the bundle also in the npm package, but when using a bundler you will not need it.
+You can find the prebuild bundle also in the npm package `dist` folder.
-Instead use:

-The following examples will assume an import like this,
+D3-hypertree is tested to be used with webpack.
+You may use import in a diffent way, but the following usage examples will assume an import like this:

 ```typescript
 import * as hyt from 'd3-hypertree'
 ```

-so the examples are independent of you choices so far.
+So the following examples are independent of you choices so far.

 ## Usage

 ```typescript
 new hyt.Hypertree(